Moss' logic for ordered coalgebras: Introduction

 \subsection{Organisation of the paper}

 \begin{itemize} \item We start by listing examples of poset endofunctors and examples of ordered coalgebras in Section~\ref{sec:functors}. \item In Section~\ref{sec:EM-basis} we study the notion of a base in a general category equipped with a factorisation system.
 We describe the conditions under which an endofunctor of a category $\K$ admits a base, and we show that a large class of $\Pos$-endofunctors admits a base. \item Section~\ref{sec:lifting} introduces monotone relations and the notion of relation lifting of monotone relations.
 It states the main result of~\cite{bkpv11}, that is, the characterisation of locally monotone $\Pos$-endofunctors that admit a relation lifting. \item We define the syntax and semantics of Moss' logic for ordered coalgebras in Section~\ref{sec:logic}.
 The syntax and semantics of this logic is parametric in the type of coalgebras involved.
 We prove that the logic has Hennessy-Milner property for the notion of a simulation of coalgebras defined by relation lifting. \item In Section~\ref{sec:proof-system} we develop a sequent calculus for Moss' logic that is again parametric in the type of coalgebras involved.
-We give a proof of soundness and completeness of the calculus. \item Section~\ref{sec:conclusion} concludes with possible topics for future study. \end{itemize}
+We give a proof of soundness and completeness of the calculus. \item Section~\ref{sec:conclusion} concludes with possible topics for future study, and clarifies how the current setting can capture positive fragments of finitary Moss' logic in $\Set$ studied in~\cite{bpv13}. \end{itemize}